ntudlclearntech/canvas-lms/doc/api/tools_variable_substitutions.md

 1234
 ```
 ## Context.id.history
-return a string with a comma-separeted list of the context ids of the
+Returns a string with a comma-separated list of the context ids of the
 courses in reverse chronological order from which content has been copied.
+Will show a limit of 1000 context ids.
+When the number passes 1000,
+'truncated' will show at the end of the list.

 **Availability**: *when launched in a course*